cao-awa/Catheter/doc/uses.md

 ```

 ## Count
-Theres action can count the catheter eleme.
+Theres action can count the catheter elements.

 ### Directly count